insecure-badroom/sh1ttybr0ker/readme.md

 7. you can now sign in with your personal email
 8. if it prompts you to update wait 10 seconds and there should be a "skip for now" option in the bottom right corner
 9. profit. you are now sh1ttyoobed, or I should say, "sh1ttybr0kered" produced by [Insecure Badroom](https://insecurebadroom.pages.dev) [the site is down rn].
-We "don't like" securly or securly classroom
+We "don't like" securly or securly classroom.

 **tested on a kv5/kv4 lenovo 500e chromebook gen 3
 simple terms: "non-keyrolled dedede"**
 creds: